COVID-19 updates, including vaccine information, for our patients and visitors Learn More

 Yes – a prior HCV infection does not protect you against the same or different genotype of the virus.

-While you can get the virus by having sexual intercourse with an infected person, the risk is thought to be low.
+can get the virus by having sexual intercourse with an infected person, the risk is thought to be low.
 Sexually transmitted hepatitis C infection is higher in:

 In room temperature, the hepatitis C virus can survive up to four days.